Student Development Administrators Association (SDAA) Constitution and By-Laws

 ARTICLE III Committees

 Section 1.
-There shall be an Executive Committee consisting of the Chair, the Chair-Elect, the Secretary, the Treasurer, the immediate Past President of the Association and five regional representatives.
+There shall be an Executive Committee consisting of the president, the vice president, the secretary, the Treasurer, the immediate past president of the Association and five regional representatives.

 Section 2.
 The Executive Committee shall constitute the Governing Body of the Association in all matters not specifically provided for in the Constitution and By-Laws, and shall act on behalf of the Association during the period between annual meetings.